awslabs/aws-crypto-tools-test-vector-framework/features/0004-awses-message-decryption.md

 -   `description` : Description of ciphertext test case (optional)
 -   `ciphertext` : URI that identifies the ciphertext
 -   `master-keys` : List of master key descriptions as defined in [0005-awses-master-key](./0005-awses-master-key.md)
+-   `decryption-method` : Optional specification of which decryption API method to use.
+Currently the only valid value is `streaming-unsigned-only`.
+If omitted, handlers should attempt decryption with as many variations as possible, including both one-shot and streaming decryption.
 -   `result` : Describes the expected result of decryption.
 Will contain exactly one of the following elements:
     -   `output` : Indicates the test case must succeed.
         -   `plaintext` : URI that identifies the plaintext.